Mark Gross (mathematician)

-Education
+Early life and education

-Gross studied from 1982 at Cornell University graduating with a bachelor's degree in 1984 and received in 1990 a PhD from the University of California, Berkeley for research supervised by Robin Hartshorne with a thesis on the Surfaces in the Four-Dimensional Grassmannian.
+Mark William Gross was born on 30 November 1965 in Ithaca, New York, to Leonard Gross and Grazyna Gross.
+From 1982, he studied at Cornell University, graduating with a bachelor's degree in 1984.
+He gained a PhD in 1990 from the University of California, Berkeley, for research supervised by Robin Hartshorne with a thesis on the surfaces in the four-dimensional Grassmannian.

 Career

 From 1990 to 1993 he was an assistant professor at the University of Michigan and spent the academic year 1992–1993 on leave as a postdoctoral researcher at the Mathematical Sciences Research Institute (MSRI) in Berkeley.
 He was at Cornell University in 1993–1997 an assistant professor and in 1997–2001 an associate professor and then at University of California, San Diego in 2001–2013 a full professor.
 He was a visiting professor at the University of Warwick in the academic year 2002–2003.
 Since 2013, he has been a professor at the University of Cambridge and since 2016, a Fellow of King's College, Cambridge.